When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Signs Baby Is Ready for Solids Icon

-• Sitting up: Your baby should be able to sit up straight with a bit of support.
+• Sitting up: Your baby should be able to sit up with minimal support to ensure they can swallow safely.

 Pro Tip